Gabriella439/post-rfc/sotu.md

   contention
 * Haskell channel overhead using the `unagi-chan` library is on the order of 100 nanoseconds (even under contention)
+* Haskell's `MVar` (a low-level concurrency communication primitive) requires 10-20 ns to add or remove values (roughly on par with acquiring or releasing a lock in other languages)

 Haskell also provides software-transactional memory, which allows programmers build composable and atomic memory transactions.
 You can compose transactions